Deeper Smart Sonar Set Up

 Screen Color Mode allows you to choose the most convenient color palette for viewing your sonar data based on the environment, conditions and the time of day you are fishing.
 Alongside the Classic color palette, there are two other options – Day and Night - which can be used for the best viewing of your sonar readings in either bright sunny conditions (Day mode) or low light conditions (Night mode).

-Turning on the Vertical Flasher enables you to see the intensity of the sonar returns your Deeper is receiving.
-It is automatically turned on in Ice Fishing Mode.
-For other modes you can turn it on through the settings.
-Vertical Flasher is useful when you want to see what is happening right under your sonar without having to guess where in the sonar cone your fish is located.
+The Vertical Flasher enables you to see the intensity of the sonar returns your Deeper is receiving.
+It is useful when you want to see what is happening right under your sonar without having to guess where in the sonar cone your fish is located.

 The Night Fishing feature should be turned on when fishing at night or in low light conditions.
 In order to use it, you will first need to replace the standard cover with a Deeper Night Fishing Cover.
 Night Fishing mode activates a blinking light that is only visible through the translucent cover.